zeexav/TZP3/README.md

 The main objective of this project is to contruct a system to increase performance capability in speed and accuracy updating our [first model](https://columbia.bootcampcontent.com/Zee/movies_rec_project_3) as a starting point.

 ## Project Content

-1. Bullet lis
+1. Load data
-   1. Nested bulle
+   1. The Dataset
-   2. Sub-nested bullet etc
-2. Bullet list item 2
+2. Exploratory data analysis
+3. Build Recommender Systems
+   1. Content Based `recosys`
+   2. Collaborative Filtering `recoSys`
+   3. SVD - Singular Value Decomposition `reco`
+4. Hybrid RecoSys Engine